Skip to content

 • For 2-Node Active-Passive Standalone mode:

-• When failover needs to be done, power-on the stand-by VM and update the Policy Manager Endpoint advance setting in HyWorks Management Console to point to the stand-by VM.
+• When a failover is needed, power on the stand-by VM and update the Policy Manager Endpoint advanced setting in the HyWorks Management Console to point to the stand-by VM.

 Cluster mode

-2. Open terminal window on all 3 VMs and navigate to automation folder
+2. Open a terminal window on all 3 VMs and navigate to the automation folder.

-3. Go to your primary server and run the script deploy.sh and wait for the script to complete.
+3. Go to your primary server, run the deploy.sh script, and wait for it to complete.

 • sudo sh deploy.sh

-4. Go to node 1 and run the script deploy.sh and wait for the script to complete.
+4. Go to node one, run the deploy.sh script, and wait for it to complete.

 • sudo sh deploy.sh

-5. Go to node 2 and run the script deploy.sh and wait for the script to complete.
+5. Go to node 2, run the deploy.sh script, and wait for it to complete.

 • sudo sh deploy.sh